Nowadays, we find turmeric on every corner. In addition to numerous dishes, the golden spice recently also refines teas, coffees, and smoothies.

 Results of a recent study show that curcumin can help reduce the growth of fat cells.

 The researchers found that the anti-inflammatory properties in curcumin effectively suppress the inflammatory processes of obesity.
 Thus, turmeric may help reduce the adverse health effects of obesity (Bradford et al. 201320).

 Moreover, scientists have shown that the combination of curcumin and piperine helps people lose weight who have previously been unsuccessful in doing so (Di Pierro et al. 201521).

-10. Curcumin Can Boost Your Immune System
+10. Boosts Your Immune System

 According to studies, the essential active ingredient curcumin modulates the immune system in a way that counteracts the following diseases (Jagetia et al. 200724):